Code-Institute-Submissions/aleksandrsg-FirhouseCarmelClub/README.md

 Added sticky-top class for header section to sticky menu on the top while scrolling page down.

+Project CSS file called style.css have checked by online Validator https://jigsaw.w3.org/css-validator/ and all critical errors were removed.
+Also HTML code of each page was checked and approved by online Validator by following link https://validator.w3.org/#validate_by_input.

 Testing Home Page.

 I begun testing from the first page of the project, Home.